loda-lang/loda-programs/programs/oeis/list4.md

 * [A215147](http://oeis.org/A215147) ([L12 program](215/A215147.asm)): For n odd, a(n)= 1^2+2^2+3^2+...+n^2; for n even, a(n)=(1^2+2^2+3^2+...+n^2) + 1.
 * [A215148](http://oeis.org/A215148) ([L03 program](215/A215148.asm)): a(n) = 23*n + 1.
 * [A215149](http://oeis.org/A215149) ([L05 program](215/A215149.asm)): a(n) = n * (1 + 2^(n-1)).
+* [A215176](http://oeis.org/A215176) ([L42 program](215/A215176.asm)): Number of nXnXn triangular 0..2 arrays with every horizontal row nondecreasing, first elements of rows nonincreasing, last elements of rows nondecreasing, and every row having the same average value
 * [A215191](http://oeis.org/A215191) ([L13 program](215/A215191.asm)): Number of arrays of 4 0..n integers with no sum of consecutive elements equal to a disjoint adjacent sum of an equal number of elements.
 * [A215229](http://oeis.org/A215229) ([L69 program](215/A215229.asm)): Number of length-6 0..k arrays connected end-around, with no sequence of L<n elements immediately followed by itself (periodic "squarefree").
 * [A215230](http://oeis.org/A215230) ([L08 program](215/A215230.asm)): Number of length-7 0..k arrays connected end-around, with no sequence of L<n elements immediately followed by itself (periodic "squarefree").